Charlie's Debut Album: Background and style

-Charlie's Debut Album was a co-creation by Gao Xiaosong (songwriter & Production Supervisor), Yin Yue(lyricist) and Qian Lei (composer).
-This was also the first time of Yin Yue, a female lyricist in China, to act as album producer.
-This album took 3 years to complete the whole production, ten original songs in total are included in it.
+Charlie's Debut Album was a co-creation by Gao Xiaosong (songwriter & production supervisor), Yin Yue (lyricist) and Qian Lei (composer).
+This was also the first time for Yin Yue, a female lyricist in China, to act as album producer.
+This album took 3 years to complete the whole production, with ten original songs in total included in it.
 In addition to the digital version released by Taihe Music Group, the physical album was also released by Ocean Butterflies Music Co.
 Ltd. and Scent Library with the theme of "fragrance of literary and artistic youth".

-Other than the main creators mentioned above attended the "Zhou Shen 2017 New Album Music Appreciation Salon", other staff involved in the production of this album also appeared, including Zhou Tianche (Mixer & Mastering Engineer), Ni Hanwen (Recording Engineer & Assistant Mixer), Lost 7 (cover illustrator), Fang Liang (Graphic Designer), Chen Shu (Simplified Chinese Handwriting) and CEO and vice president Ocean Butterflies Music Co.
+Other than the main creators mentioned above attended the "Zhou Shen 2017 New Album Music Appreciation Salon", other staff involved in the production of this album also appeared, including Zhou Tianche (mixer and mastering engineer), Ni Hanwen (recording engineer and assistant mixer), Lost 7 (cover illustrator), Fang Liang (graphic designer), Chen Shu (Simplified Chinese handwriting), and the CEO and vice president Ocean Butterflies Music Co.
 Ltd. of Taihe Music Group.